ang3lo-azevedo/arch-bootstrap/README.md

 This repository is what I use to bootstrap a new Arch Linux system.

+## Development

+This repository is a work in progress and is not ready for production use.

+## TODO

+- [ ] Improve the overall code
+- [ ] Add a way to import the dotfiles

 ## Overview

 This repository contains my personal dotfiles and configuration scripts for setting up a fresh Arch Linux installation.
 The setup is designed to be automated and reproducible.